 - Learn React and GraphQL with React GraphQL Academy

 Training is two things to a corporate organisation: necessary and expensive.
 But in a world where new technologies arise all the time, and your competition is willing to invest in training to utilise new technologies, corporate training is more necessary now than ever before.

-However, the question for tech leads throughout the industry is this: can you prove that a training course is right for your organisation?
+However, the question for tech leads throughout the industry is this: can you prove that a training is right for your organisation?
 Can you prove that it will have a high ROI, thereby offsetting the expense?

 All too often, tech leads would like to train their teams to harness the power of new technologies, but they struggle to get buy-in from stakeholders.
 Even so, these stakeholders have nothing to fear - pro tech training brings its own revenue into an organisation.
 Today, we’re going to show you why and teach you how to evaluate tech training outcomes to prove it.